 - Jordan Gosselin, Communication/PR Coordinator

 NEWEA Event Updates

-In addition to all of the postponed dates listed below, NEIWPCC and NEWWTA have cancelled all Collection Systems certification classes through the month of May.
-Please refer to our voluntary certification page, as well as NEIWPCC and NEWWTAs‘ websites for more information.
+Please refer to our voluntary certification page, as well as NEIWPCC and NEWWTAs‘ websites for more information on voluntary certification classes.

 Trusted References and Resources